-These are the most popular type after the in-ear earphones in headphone ratings at headphonesarena.
 On-ear headphones are a good choice for those looking for good audio quality but at the same time a small footprint.
 The comfort of the on-ear is good even if in prolonged use for several hours it can annoy the pressure on the auricle if the padding is not the best.
 The audio quality of the on-ear headphones is very good, and they become the best solution for those looking for higher sound quality than traditional or in-ear headphones.

 The Over-Ear headphones surround the auricle while leaving the speakers slightly detached from the ear.
 They offer a maximum level of comfort thanks to large padded pavilions that allow prolonged use without generally bothering you.
 The sound quality is the best among all models because, in addition to offering excellent sound insulation, headphones guarantee a wider and more faithful frequency range thanks to the generous size of the internal driver.